 When deciding who to select as a bridesmaid, the first step is to consider your wedding size.
 If you’re having a small, intimate ceremony with twenty or so people, a bridal party of 10 bridesmaids might seem a little strange (and could cause some hurt feelings if the few friends in the audience feel left out).
 Think about how many people would be standing at the altar versus in the crowd, how they’ll fit in the front of the ceremony space, and whether or not you want the same number of bridesmaids and groomsmen.

 When it comes time to determine which of your friends will stand by your side, it can be tricky to narrow down a list of pals.
-From childhood friends to college buddies, work relationships to neighbors, you probably have a lot of important people in your life.
-While some people are expected (such as your lifelong BFF or twin sister), others are more challenging when determining whether they belong in a matching gown or just in the reception line.
+From childhood friends to your college best friend, work relationships to neighbors, you probably have a lot of important people in your life.
+While some people are expected (such as your lifelong BFF or twin sister), others are more challenging when determining whether they belong in a matching gown or just on the guest list.

 A few things to consider are how often you talk to them on a monthly basis, how many times you’ve hung out one-on-one, and how they’d fit in with the rest of your bridesmaids.
-A good rule: If you speak rarely or only hang out in a group, they don’t need to be in a bridesmaid dress.
+A good rule: If you speak rarely or only hang out in a group, chances are, they’re not really one of your close friends—and, as such, don’t need to be in a bridesmaid dress.

 In an ideal world, you’d be able to ask exactly who you want to be in your wedding without causing hurt feelings, but the reality is that this isn’t always the case.
 Whether it’s your lunch group from work or the friends you get brunch with on Sundays, chances are that you’ll be faced with having to pick and choose from different groups of friends.
 If you leave one person out, you can bet it will cause some strife, so it’s a good idea to really consider the ramifications of group dynamics.